CBS Evening News: 1981–1993

-Cronkite was replaced as anchor of the program the Monday after his retirement, March 9, 1981, by 49-year-old Dan Rather, who had been with CBS News as a correspondent since the early 1960s and later became a correspondent for the network's newsmagazine 60 Minutes.
+Cronkite was replaced as anchor of the program the Monday after his retirement, March 9, 1981, by 49-year-old Dan Rather, who had been with CBS News as a correspondent since the early 1960s, and later became a correspondent for the network's news magazine, 60 Minutes.
 Concerns about excessive liberalism in the media were frequently leveled at Rather, the CBS Evening News, CBS News, and CBS in general.
 Some of these concerns dated from Rather's position as White House correspondent for the network's news division during the Nixon administration.
 A shouting match with Vice President George H. W. Bush during an interview on live television in January 1988 related to the Iran–Contra affair did little to dispel those concerns.
 Rather unapologetically defended his behavior in statements the following day, and Bush went on to win the presidential election in November.